fleek-network/lightning/README.md

 But this does not mean we're going to use this for building and releasing the binary, building the binary for any actual use cases should use the `cargo +stable build` command and the coming scripts and CI config will ease this process.
+Our MSRV (Minimum Supported Rust Version) is 1.75.

 So in summary: We use the default that is set in the `rust-toolchain` to have consistent formatting of the code.
-And does not necessarily indicate that it is the version of the compiler we are going to use for builds.
+And does not necessarily indicate that it is the version of the compiler we are going to use for builds, which should be rust stable and at a minimum version 1.75.

 # Development